-INTRO: How old should you be before you start using social media?
-According to Australia's top politicians, the answer is 16, and both major parties have suggested they might bring in a ban for anyone below that age.
+INTRO: But first today, how old should you be before you start using social media?
+According to Australia's top politicians the answer is 16, and both major parties have suggested they might bring in a ban for anyone below that age.
 Here's Kushi.